 We took the Rakiura Water Taxi from Oban to Port William to walk the section of the Rakiura Track back to Lee Bay, which is around 8 km.
 We passed through some lovely bays.
 The track is relatively easy with one low swing bridge and a few sets of steps, but the majority of it is easy walking with amazing views.

 When we arrived at Lee Bay, we realised we were still 6 km from Oban, something we had failed to check!
-Those last six kilometres following the road over the hills is definitely the least pleasant part, and another time we would arrange to be collected from Lee Bay.
+Those last six kilometres following the road over the hills is definitely the least pleasant part, and next time we will arrange to be collected from Lee Bay.

 When we finally arrived back in Oban, we hobbled into the cafe for coffee and cakes!
 After refuelling, we went to the tiny Bunkhouse Theatre to watch the movie “A Locals Tail.”